Extreme Cold: How to Prevent Cold Stress When Working Outdoors

 Human beings rely on behavioural thermoregulation to keep warm.

-What this means is that, when faced with bitter cold or inhospitable conditions, we instinctively seek clothing and shelter in order to keep ourselves safe.
+What this means is that, when faced with bitter cold or inhospitable conditions, we instinctively seek shelter and clothing in order to keep ourselves safe.

 In short, we are simply not designed to endure prolonged exposure to the cold.

-We are an intelligent and resourceful species, which has mastered many methods of staving off the cold, but in the end, we are still reliant on external technologies, such as clothing and fire in order to keep warm.
+We are an intelligent and resourceful species, which has mastered many methods of staving off the cold, but in the end, we are still reliant on external technologies, such as warm clothing in order to keep warm..

 5. How the Body Reacts to Cold Stress